JaceTan/subtitle_cleanser/README.md

 - Move ending periods inside closing quotes to be outside them unless the speaker is quoting the whole sentence.

 # Changelog
+<b>24 Aug 2021</b>
+- Added `sys.argv[1]` to allow specification of the filename from command line
+- Updated `outputFilename` to only replace the last period with "-cleansed." instead of all periods

 <b>18 Aug 2021</b>
 - Added the hyphen symbol `-` as a possible prefix to speaker names
 - Updated `removeUnwantedContent` with logic to remove underscores that appear consecutively 2 or more times